ImageMagick/ImageMagick/README.md

 Now that ImageMagick version 7 is released, we continue to maintain the legacy release of ImageMagick, version 6, at https://legacy.imagemagick.org.
 Learn how ImageMagick version 7 differs from previous versions with our [porting guide](https://imagemagick.org/script/porting.php).

-The ImageMagick development process ensures a stable API and ABI.
-Before each ImageMagick release, we perform a comprehensive security assessment that includes memory error, thread data race detection, and continuous fuzzing to detect and prevent security vulnerabilities.

 Want more performance from ImageMagick?
 Try these options:

 * add more memory to your system, see the pixel cache;